s0lstiice/Churro-Adapter-Ver2/README.md

 # LOC Mixed-Scale CHURRO LoRA — Epoch 19

+> **Improved using Qwen.** This adapter is distributed for **noncommercial
+> research and evaluation only** under the Qwen Research License.
+It is not
+> cleared for production deployment.
+Government, nonprofit, or educational
+> status alone does not expand the license beyond research and evaluation.

 This repository contains a PEFT/LoRA adapter for [`stanford-oval/churro-3B`](https://huggingface.co/stanford-oval/churro-3B), specialized for full-page and single-line nineteenth-century English